TSGut/SparseVolterraExamples.jl/README.md

 # Installation

-The following installation guide assumes a clean install of Julia Version 1.3.1 (2019-12-30), which can be found [here](https://julialang.org/downloads/oldreleases/).
-This is the version in which the package was written and tested.
+The current version has been tested with Julia 1.8.5.
 Newer Julia releases may work if all the appropriate dependencies can be resolved.
+For the version used in the papers which includes tests and has been tested up to Julia v.1.5.3, see [v0.1.1](https://github.com/TSGut/SparseVolterraExamples.jl/releases/tag/v0.1.1)

 As an unregistered Julia package, you can install this package via ```] add https://github.com/TSGut/SparseVolterraExamples.jl``` or alternatively ```Pkg.add(PackageSpec(url="https://github.com/TSGut/SparseVolterraExamples.jl"))```.
-Test whether everything works as intended by executing ```Pkg.test("SparseVolterraExamples")``` (this may take a few minutes depending on your hardware).
-Assuming this executes without errors, you can then explore the files in the examples folder.
+Then explore the files in the examples folder.

 # Using the package